jenita-john/Google-Apps-Script-Automation/README.md

 ## Description

 The purpose of the script is to update the Google form automatically whenever a change has been made to the Google Sheet.
-In this specific case, a specific field, that is, a dropdown list in the Google form will be updated automatically.
+In this case, a specific field, that is, a dropdown list in the Google form will be updated automatically.
 Further, it is updating an existing Google form that has a dropdown list.
 For this scenario, the script should be bounded to the Google Sheet and the `onEdit` trigger must be enabled.

 Learn More about Google Apps Script: https://developers.google.com/apps-script